Why we’re talking about this

 For employees: answering the checklist questions will help you get you set up effectively during this emergency period.

 Trust is the core foundation of a successful remote team, and remote work typically leads to increased productivity.
 However, remote work during a stressful time is not the same as self-selecting into a “work from home” lifestyle.
 Leaders need to manage expectations about productivity and start by trusting that every team member is working to the best of their ability during this time.
 Leaders should also schedule synchronous conversations with their teams, and one-on-ones as needed, to discuss these expectations and provide opportunities for team members to share their concerns.
 These simple actions will help ensure short-term success as well as lay the groundwork for more robust, long-term remote work policy solutions for the future.

-Do you currently use a conferencing platform?
+Do you currently use a video conferencing platform?
 Make sure to use it with cameras on, instead of always relying solely on the phone or conference calls to maintain your team's interpersonal connections, which can be especially important during unusual or stressful times.

 For better or worse, managers shifting from seeing everyone at their desks working to not seeing anyone at all is a mindset change.
 At the start of each week, clearly outline what the output expectations are from each team member.

 Resource ideally for suddenly remote employees.
 We've created a course that can be implemented across teams efficiently and economically.
 The Unexpected Remote Work eCourse trains employees and managers in the essential skills they will need to work effectively in a temporary, sudden, remote work situation.
 Completion time is estimated to be between 60 and 90 minutes, and bulk pricing is available.